Skip to main content

 The Draft PEA is supposed to evaluate "the potential environmental, cultural, socioeconomic, and physical impacts" associated with the resumption of MPP.
 The assessment will also "provide programmatic-level recommendations for [Best Management Practices] BMPs to avoid or minimize impacts on the environment[.]"
 DHS notes that MPP program activities "that could occur during the operational phases of the program, such as new construction of temporary facilities to support immigration proceedings, would still require review on a project-specific basis."

-Public comments on the draft PEA and FONSI will be accepted until May 27, 2025.
+Public comments on the draft PEA and FONSI are due by May 27, 2025.

 View Document